When we have chronic illness, our minds are quickly programmed to think about all the things we can no longer do.

 You Sound So Well

 I answered the phone the other day in my normal cheery phone voice.
 To the caller I sounded well and upbeat.

 Seeing me in person told a very different story.

 I was in agony and so exhausted as I had been out early for fasting blood tests.
 The effort needed to get me out early is nothing short of a Gold medal, Olympic marathon performance.
 It pushes all my boundaries.

 Anyone who knows me well, knows I will always present a “professional” image on the phone, no matter the circumstances I find myself in.

 I’ve been trained to do this in my corporate and church life.
-I also always try to dress well, at least in a smart casual sense, every day so I’m often told I look really well.
+I also always try to dress nicely, at least in a smart casual sense, every day so I’m often told I look really well.